What is Dyslexia

 No generally accepted definition of dyslexia exists in the world!
 Only recently has a definition for dyslexia been adopted as a working definition by the National Institute for Child Health and Human Development:

 "Dyslexia is a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate and / or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge."

-Adopted by the IDA Board of Directors, Nov.
+Adopted by the International Dyslexia Association (IDA) Board of Directors, Nov.
 12, 2002.
-This Definition is also used by the National Institute of Child Health and Human Development (NICHD).
+This definition is also used by the National Institute of Child Health and Human Development (NICHD).